leandrosardi/blackops/doc/cloudflared.md

 The installer provisions Cloudflare Tunnel on Ubuntu, creates a `cloudflared` systemd service, and configures ingress routes for SSH, HTTP, and HTTPS.

+## Prerequisite: you need a domain in your Cloudflare account

+Before creating Published application routes, Cloudflare must have at least one DNS zone in your account.

+Important notes:

+1. You cannot publish hostnames under `*.cloudflare.com` (for example, `ssh.connection-sphere.cloudflare.com`) unless you own/manage that zone in your account.
+2. In most setups, you must use your own domain (example: `mycompany.com`) and then publish hostnames like:
+	- `ssh.mycompany.com`
+	- `app.mycompany.com`
+	- `secure.mycompany.com`
+3. If the Domain dropdown shows `No valid options`, it usually means there is no domain zone available in the current Cloudflare account, or your user lacks permissions for DNS/tunnels in that zone.

 ## What `cloudflared.install.op` does

 When executed successfully, it performs the following tasks: